-These can be gained for numerous reasons including hard work, effort or behaviour and success in representing the school.
+These can be gained for numerous reasons including hard work, effort or behaviour and success in representing the School.
 Children record these on an individual basis, resulting in collective weekly totals for all Houses (Eagle, Puffin, Osprey and Falcon).
-The four House totals are shared in our Celebration Assembly on Friday and house badges are presented to the Pre-prep and Prep pupil in each House with the week's highest total.
-When a child receives 100 house points within a half term, they will receive a Centurion certificate.
+The four House totals are shared in our Celebration Assembly on Friday.